 When we talk about the revived 90s trends, we cannot help but mention the grunge style.
 One of the essentials to achieve a grunge look is definitely a laid-back oversized flannel shirt, often paired with distressed jeans and graphic tees or acid-washed tees.
 Grunge fashion originates from a subculture of grunge rock.
 People started using daily casual wear as a base to create the "grungy" look, but with a more rough look with oversized silhouettes, imperfect patterns achieved with acid-washing, or distressed details.
 Influenced by grunge icons such as Kurt Cobain, this trend was seen everywhere, even on womenswear runway shows and the first generation of supermodels wearing grunge looks.
 8LACK suggests a neo-grunge look with more structured garment structure and tailoring to add a little sophistication while keeping the classic look of 90s grunge style.

-- 203 Rockstars - Destroyed Deep Black Denim by KOLLAR (This item is sold out.)
+- 203 Rockstars - Destroyed Deep Black Denim by KOLLAR (Currently not available)

 All images of public figures are from gettyimages.com.